 What's New On This Page?

-June 7th, 2011 - Added a route description - through the old, forgotten villages in the southern part.
+> Jun 7th, 2011: Route description - through the forgotten villages in the southern part.

 Ascents on Creta Grauzaria are not easy from any side.
 The normal summit ascent are 200 meters of an UIAA II rock climb over the W face above Portonat notch.
 This nice cut in Grauzaria group can be reached either from the South or, more often, from the north.
 Around the narrow Grauzaria group also a round marked path Arturo Ferrucci goes, on the southern part going by Cengle dal Bec (ledge).
 Even if it is marked and on some places protected it is more a climbing route than a path.